Kieran-Weaver/ThinkLinux/README.md

 - i486-musl
 - i686-musl

+### Bootable CDROM

+The bootable CD is built with [buildroot](https://buildroot.org/).
+Place buildroot.config into the buildroot root dir as .config, and copy the other files from bootcd/ into the buildroot root dir.

 ### Floppy Image

 Download the most recent versions of [toybox](https://landley.net/toybox/) and [the linux kernel](https://cdn.kernel.org/pub/linux/kernel/v6.x/) and extract them to toybox/ and linux/ respectively.